-NOTE: Some features may not be available for your computer or in certain countries.
+NOTE: Some features or media may be optional and may not ship with your computer.
+Some features or media may not be available in certain countries.

-NOTE: Additional information may ship with your computer.
+NOTE: Additional information may ship with your computer. Ű

 What Are You Looking For?